 A map printed in The Utah Copper Enterprise, page 23, shows the Rogers mill at the bottom of Bingham canyon, adjacent to the All's Well claim of Ohio Copper company.

 The following summary of the second Rogers' Mill comes from Eva Hoffman's EPA report of 2005:

 A history of Utah Copper mills completed in 1939 indicates that D. C. Jackling performed extensive concentration tests in the Rogers mill (2nd) in 1898-1899.
 At that time this mill was described as a "small abandoned stamp mill".
 Jackling repaired the mill for more thorough tests.
 The vanner was seldom used in these tests because of its poor condition.
 E. A. Wall bought the mill in 1901.

-When mentioned in 1900, Roger's mill (2nd) was a small 5-stamp mill that treated both copper and lead ore.
+When mentioned in 1900, Roger's mill (second site) was a small 5-stamp mill that treated both copper and lead ore.
 It was located in a gulch just below the Columbia Mine and had a capacity of 25 to 30 tons of ore per day.
 The site of the mill was marked by a plaque commemorating its operation by Daniel C. Jackling, one of the founding fathers of Utah Copper.
 Roger's Mill worked tailings from the Spanish mine in Highland Gulch and dumped its spent tailings down the slope to the creek.
 It had 5 stamps, 2 Wilfrey Tables and a vanner.
 (Oquirrh Mountains Mining and the Environment by Eva J. Hoffman, U. S. Environmental Protection Agency, Denver, April 21, 2005, page 126)